-If you are considering following this UK rail trip itinerary the easiest and most cost-effective way to travel is to purchase a BritRail Pass.
+If you are considering following this UK rail trip itinerary the easiest and most cost-effective way to travel is to either purchase a BritRail Pass or a Global Eurail Pass.
 These tickets are only available for overseas visitors so buy them before you arrive.

 What are the advantages of purchasing a BritRail Pass?

 - The Britrail M-Pass is an electronic rail pass that can be downloaded directly onto your phone.
 Also available to print as a PDF copy if you prefer.